Back

 Natural Resources Conservation and Management, AAS

 The Natural Resources Conservation and Management program prepares students to work as technicians collecting and interpreting environmental information.
 Students develop practical skills in measuring forest and water resources, field navigation and surveying, insect and disease identification, soil health, recreation management, and using geospatial technology to document and understand the world.
 Successful graduates have obtained jobs for both government agencies and private companies, including timber cruisers, silviculture technicians, recreation specialists, wildland firefighters, field conservationists, and fire lookout staff.
 The US Forest Service is the number one employer of program graduates.
-Upon completion of this program, students will be able to

 • Demonstrate strong math and computer skills;